 Donald Hughes, Member Services Coordinator

-The overall mission of the Membership Committee is to engage the membership, increase the general dues-paying membership while at the same time increasing our retention rate.
+The overall mission of the Membership Committee is to engage the membership and increase the general dues-paying membership while at the same time increasing our retention rate.
 The Membership Committee will have three major tasks: ambassadorship, membership growth, and retention.

-Committee members will ensure the continued growth of the Chamber’s membership by recruiting businesses and organizations as Chamber members in effort to increase involvement throughout the business community and new dues-paying members by 10% each year.
-Committee members will be assigned new and current members to connect with, and offer assistance in helping members be engaged.
+Committee members will ensure the continued growth of the Chamber’s membership by recruiting businesses and organizations as Chamber members in an effort to increase involvement throughout the business community and new dues-paying members by 10% each year.
+Committee members will be assigned new and current members to connect with and offer assistance in helping engage members.
 They will be an active force throughout the year, as well as assume a leadership role in membership drives and membership appreciation.

 This committee is responsible for welcoming all new members into the Chamber.
-This includes one-on-one meetings with new members, and discussing expectations and strategies to best maximize membership.
-Also, to focus on contacting new members to ensure that they are getting out of the chamber what they expected (value).
+This includes one-on-one meetings with new members and discussing expectations and strategies to best maximize membership.
+Also, the committee will focus on contacting new members to ensure that they are getting out of the chamber what they expected (value).
 They will be an initial point of contact for new members by making them feel welcome and at home at events.

 Business Education Committee